open-contracting/infrastructure/docs/reference/schema.md

 ### Address

-The address sub-schema re-uses fields from schema.org and vCard.
+The address sub-schema reuses fields from schema.org and vCard.
 In the event source data cannot be broken down into these parts, data should contain at least a `streetAddress` and `postalCode`.

 When working with data, users ought to be aware that addresses might not always be broken down using all the fields the schema provides.